DarrenHobern/limerice/inspection/index.md

 title: "Inspections"
 date: 2014-05-30T11:40:45-04:00
 modified:
-excerpt: "Welcome to VTS Electrical Inspections  (T/A Vidtech Services), servicing the electrical industry for more than 30 years.
+excerpt: "Welcome to VTS Electrical Inspections  (T/A Vidtech Services), our full range of inspection services can help ensure your safety and compliance.
+Providing electrical inspection services for work undertaken by electrical contractors to make sure it is safe and compliant.
+This includes inspection of temporary builders power supplies, permanent supplies, new mains, earthing systems and provide electrical WOF’s re-inspections.
 <br> Vidtech Services is able to offer you a personalised service in the following fields:- "
 tags: []
 image: